Golden Face Ratio Logo

 Ready to See Your Own Measurements?

 Want to go deeper?
-Browse our blog for articles on the history of the golden ratio, the technology behind our analysis, and the science of facial perception.
+Browse our blog for articles on the history of the golden ratio, the technology behind our analysis, and the science of facial perception. blog.

-The mathematical secret behind timeless facial beauty
+The mathematical framework behind facial harmony

 Vertical Face Proportions